charud/cx/README.md

 a 'this' context that points to your view.

 The view object contains the 'elm' property which points to the HTML element that the current view instance is working with.
-It also contains the following helpers methods:

-- findArea(name)
+Actions
-	Will return the first element in the current view with a _data-area_ value that matches the name supplied.
+--

-In addition events can be triggered using the data-action attribute.
+Events can be triggered using the data-action attribute.
 When an element with a data-action attribute is clicked the event will be routed to its corresponding camel-cased method in the view.
 A click on a the following div: